top of page

 • Stress and shallow breathing

-🧠 The Body Remembers: Why Recovery Is Essential
+The Body Remembers: Why Recovery Is Essential

 Muscle memory is a double-edged sword.
 If your body learns to play in a strained or tense way, it can lead to chronic dysfunction.
+Ignoring minor strains often leads to longer recovery times later.

-• Release tension and restore alignment
+• Releasing tension and restoring alignment

-• Improve posture and muscle balance
+• Improving posture and muscle balance

-• Encourage better circulation and lymphatic drainage
+• Encouraging better circulation and lymphatic drainage

 1. Warm-Up and Cool Down

-Treat practice like a workout:
+Treat practice like a workout.
+Incorporate:

 • Gentle shoulder rolls